Looking for information about your firm's panel status?

 Lloyds conveyancing panel.
 Lets say that Lloyds change their requirements as to where the post completion documents should be sent.

 Do you update the details in your case management system?
-Do you make a note?
-Is this communicated to the staff?
-By virtue of your COT Lloyds you are giving assurances that you will forward the deeds within 10 days of receiving the TID.
+Is this recorded anywhere?
+Is this information passed on to secretaries and assistants?
+In your Certificate of Title to Lloyds you are giving assurances that you will send the relevant documents within 10 days of receiving the Title Information Document.
 Leaving to one side whether you are technically breaching an undertaking in sending it to the wrong address, you run the risk of

 Lloyds suspending you off the panel because they are not receiving the deeds in accordance with the COT.
-It will not be a valid excuse to say that you sent it to an address that is no longer valid.
+It will not be a valid excuse to say that you sent it to an out of date postal address or DX details.

-Prime Professional’s PII renewal form enquires if my practice had been removed off any lender panels in the last 12 months.
+Lockton’s PI Insurance renewal form asks if my practice had been removed off any bank panels in the last 12 months.

 Lloyds solicitor panel?
-Will that effect my PII premium?
+Will that effect my insurance?

 Your insurance brokers are your best port of call to address this question.